nmshd/documentation/_docs_integrate/read-attributes-from-peer.md

         {
           // Accept sharing of existing EMailAddress
           "accept": true,
-          "existingAttributeId": "<ID of RepositoryAttribute of EMailAddress>"
+          "existingAttributeId": "<ID of OwnIdentityAttribute of EMailAddress>"
         },
         {
           // Reject sharing of PhoneNumber